188.8.131.52 Treatment of acute migraine attack

-- Refer to NICE Clinical Knowledge Summaries Migraine for more comprehensive information.
+- Refer to NICE CKS Migraine or BASH Guidelines for more comprehensive information.

 - Most patients with true migraine have gastric stasis during an acute attack.
 Soluble/dispersible tablets are particularly useful in migraine as they are absorbed quickly and have a more rapid effect than non-dispersible tablets.